-This page will inform you on different types of jaw conditions and pains, symptoms associated with the injury and how to treat your diagnosis.
+Our San Diego chiropractic team put this page together to inform you on different types of jaw conditions and pains, symptoms associated with the injury and how to treat your diagnosis.

 How jaw pain occurs